TreeLoRA: Efficient Continual Learning via Layer-Wise LoRAs Guided by a Hierarchical Gradient-Similarity Tree: Our Approach

 Our key technical insight is that some tasks exhibit similar characteristics and can be grouped together, allowing for the use of task-shared knowledge to improve performance and accelerate adaptation to new tasks.
 Conversely, tasks that differ significantly or even conflict with others are handled separately to alleviate catastrophic forgetting.
 With this insight, we propose a novel approach that explicitly leverages the \emph{hierarchical task-similarity structure} to enhance the efficiency of continual learning.
 Specifically, we introduce \emph{TreeLoRA}, designed to explore and manage task relationships, whose effectiveness is shown in Figure~\ref{fig:sample_acc}.

 \textbf{Tree Structure Design.~~} Consider a deep neural network as the learning model, which can be divided into multiple layers of parameters and connected by activation functions.
-Shallow layers (closer to the input) tend to capture low-level task-shared common patterns, while deeper layers (closer to the output) capture high-level task-specific semantics.
-Our TreeLoRA mirrors this structure, as shown in Figure~\ref{fig:tree_approach}: the root node represents all tasks, and nodes in shallow layers represent adapters that capture shared low-level patterns across several task groups.
-Nodes in deeper layers represent high-level task-specific semantics, and the leaf nodes correspond to adapters for individual tasks.
+Shallow layers (closer to the input) tend to capture task-shared common patterns, while the deeper layers (closer to the output) capture task-specific semantics.
+Our TreeLoRA is designed to mirror this structure, as illustrated in Figure~\ref{fig:tree_approach}: the root node represents all tasks, and nodes in shallow layers represent adapters that capture shared patterns across several task groups.
+Nodes in deeper layers represent task-specific semantics, and the leaf nodes correspond to adapters for individual tasks.

 \textbf{Task Similarity Measurement.~~} We organize tasks based on the similarity of the gradient directions -- tasks with similar gradient directions are grouped together, facilitating shared knowledge extraction and streamlined continual learning.
 Formally, consider a data stream of $N$ tasks.
 At round $n \in [N]$, we receive a new task $n$ associated with a labeled dataset $S_n = {(\x_n^t, y_n^t)}_{t=1}^{m_n}$ sampled from the task distribution $\D_n$.
 The expected gradient direction for task $n$ of model $k$ (w.r.t. the task $\T_k$) is defined as: